Murray Hammick

 Sir Murray Love Hammick, KCSI CIE (11 May 1854 – 4 March 1936) was an Indian civil servant and administrator who acted as the Governor of Madras from 30 March 1912 to 30 October 1912.

 Early life

-Murray Hammick was born on 11 May 1854 to Rev. Sir Vincent Love Hammick Bart (1806-1888) and Mary Alexander.
+Murray Hammick was born on 11 May 1854 to Rev. Sir St Vincent Hammick, 2nd Baronet and Mary Alexander.
+Among his siblings were Sir St Vincent Hammick, 3rd Baronet and the Ven.
+Ernest Austen Hammick, Archdeacon of Durban and of Zululand.

-In the Indian Civil Service
+His paternal grandparents were Sir Stephen Hammick, 1st Baronet, a noted surgeon and physician, and Frances Turquand (a daughter of London merchant Peter Turquand).
+His maternal grandparents were Robert Alexander and Grace (née Blacker) Alexander.

+Career

-Muray Hammick graduated from the Fell King's College and joined the Indian Civil Service after clearing the exams in 1875.
-He arrived in India on December 18, 1877 and served as Sub Collector in the Madras President and as Assistant Commissioner of Coorg.
+Murray Hammick graduated from the Fell King's College and joined the Indian Civil Service after clearing the exams in 1875.
+He arrived in India on 18 December 1877 and served as Sub Collector in the Madras President and as Assistant Commissioner of Coorg.
 He served as the Inspector-General of police of Madras from 1894 to 1906 when he was appointed Chief Secretary to the Madras government.
 In 1908, Hammick was appointed to the Executive Council of the Governor of Madras and served from 1908 to March 1912, when he was chosen to act as the Governor of Madras until the arrival of the governor-designate John Sinclair, 1st Baron Pentland in October 1912.